 The source of these data is the AIHW National Hospital Morbidity Database.
-Other data on the principal diagnoses and DRGs of hospitalised patients is available in Australian Hospital Statistics 2007-08 and Mental Health Services in Australia 2007-08.
+Other data on the principal diagnoses and AR-DRGs of hospitalised patients is available in the Australian hospital statistics reports.
 Some data have been revised since previously published.
 For confidentiality, some data have been suppressed.

-Australian Refined Diagnosis Related Groups (AR-DRGs) is an Australian admitted patient classification system which provides a clinically meaningful way of relating the number and type of patients treated in a hospital (that is, it's casemix) to the resources required by the hospital.
+Australian Refined Diagnosis Related Groups (AR-DRGs) is an Australian admitted patient classification system which provides a clinically meaningful way of relating the number and type of patients treated in a hospital (that is, its casemix) to the resources required by the hospital.
 Each AR-DRG represents a class of patients with similar clinical conditions requiring similar hospital services.
 The classification categorises acute admitted patient episodes of care into groups with similar conditions and similar usage of hospital resources, using information in the hospital morbidity record such as the diagnoses, procedures and demographic characteristics of the patient.
-For further information regarding AR-DRG's refer to the Department of Health and Ageing website: http://www.health.gov.../casemix-ardrg1.htm

 The variables in the data cube are:

 The measures (values) in the data cube are:

 Within the cubes, users can view the AR-DRG by using a pull-down menu and can work down from the Major Diagnostic Category (MDC) level to the surgical/medical/other partition of the MDC to the individual DRGs, as outlined below.

 Users of the data cube are likely to require some familiarity with AR-DRGs and have access to the definitions manual.
 This data access system does not allow searching on key words for AR-DRG.
 Users will generally need to know what MDC the information they are looking for is in, to work down to more specific levels of detail.